Let’s talk about tithing

 The question is… does this apply to New Testament believers?

 In order to gain a proper understanding, we need to look at Jesus’ view of the law.
 Jesus tell us in Matthew 5:17… 17 “Do not think that I came to destroy the Law or the Prophets.
 I did not come to destroy but to fulfill.”
 The word fulfill means to give the true or complete meaning.
-Jesus did come to invalidate the law but to give the true and complete meaning of the law.
+Jesus did not come to invalidate the law but to give the true and complete meaning of the law.

 Jesus taught tithing is good